-Employees play an essential role in the Group’s transformation, that’s why developing know-how and skills is a priority.
-Furthermore, SUEZ involves every single employee in the future success and performance of the Group.
+Employees play an essential role in our transformation, that’s why developing know-how and skills is a priority.
+SUEZ involves every single employee in the future success and performance of our company.

-The Group’s employees play an essential role in its transformation, which is the reason why their skills are one of the keys to its development.
-This is why training is a priority for SUEZ.
+Employees play an essential role in transformation, which is the reason why their skills are one of the keys to our development This is why training is a priority for us.

 A competitive and equitable compensation policy

-SUEZ involves every single employee in the future success and performance of the Group by implementing a dynamic and fair pay policy that is in keeping with its values and societal commitments.
+We involve all employees in the future success and performance of the company by implementing a dynamic and fair pay policy that is in keeping with its values and societal commitments.

-As part of its diversity policy, SUEZ pays close attention to equal pay between men and women.
+As part of our diversity policy, we pay close attention to equal pay between men and women.

 Involving employees in the development of the company